zeroxoneafour/roman-vocab/readme.md

 # roman-vocab
-A project I made to show how much vocabulary I know about the Roman Empire.
+A project I made to show how much vocabulary I know about the Roman Republic.